Lock screen: Mobile operating systems

 At first, Android did not use a gesture-based lock screen, electing to require the user to press the phone's Menu button.
 On Android 2.0, a new gesture-based lock screen was introduced, displaying two icons: one for unlocking the phone, and one for setting the volume mode, activated by dragging the relevant icon to the center of the screen on a curve (similarly to a rotary dial).
 On Android 2.1, the rotary dial was replaced by two tabs on either end of the screen.
-Android 3.0 introduced a new design: a ball with a padlock icon is dragged to the outside of a circular area.
+Android 3.0 introduced a new design: a ball with a padlock icon is dragged outside a circular area.
 On 4.0, the option to unlock straight to the camera is provided, while 4.1 adds the ability to unlock into a Google Search screen by dragging up.
 Android 4.2 makes additional changes to the lock screen, allowing users to add widgets to pages accessible on the lock screen by swiping from the left edge of the screen.
-The camera is accessed in a similar manner by swiping from the right edge of the screen.
+The camera is accessed similarly by swiping from the right edge of the screen.
 Android also allows devices to be locked using either a password, passcode, a pattern on a grid of 9 circles, fingerprint sensing, or facial recognition.